lindkvis/caffa/docs/README.md

 }
 ~~~

-The TinyDemoDocument will yield the following JSON (with random UUIDs):
+The TinyDemoDocument will yield the following JSON:
 ~~~json
 {
   "Children": [